clue/reactphp-http-proxy/README.md

 See also any of the [examples](examples).

-> Note how connection timeout is in fact entirely handled outside of this HTTP CONNECT client implementation.
+> Note how the connection timeout is in fact entirely handled outside of this HTTP CONNECT client implementation.

 #### DNS resolution